q-shift/openshift-vm-playground/README.md

 ```bash
 virtctl ssh --local-ssh fedora@fedora37
 ```
-- To access the Virtual Machine and more precisely the podman daemon running at the address 2376 from a pod running within the same cluster, it is needed to create a kubernetes service
+- To access the Virtual Machine and more precisely the podman daemon running at the address 2376 from a pod running within the same cluster, it is needed to create a kubernetes service (optional)
 ```bash
 kubectl apply -n development -f resources/service.yml
 ```